 The right entrepreneurial opportunities encourage companies to be responsive to market changes, strengthening the ability to design and implement innovations based on market needs (Kusa et al., 2021).
 Companies that can identify and exploit entrepreneurial opportunities will be better able to build market-based innovation capabilities that increase competitiveness and strengthen their position in competitive markets (Saunila, 2020).
-Companies that can identify and exploit entrepreneurial opportunities will be better able to build market-based innovation capabilities that increase competitiveness and strengthen their position in competitive markets (Ferreira et al., 2020; Hanaysha et al., 2022).
+Companies that can identify and exploit entrepreneurial opportunities will be better able to build market-based innovation capabilities that increase competitiveness and strengthen their position capabilities that increase and strengthen their position in competitive markets (Ferreira et al., 2020; Hanaysha et al., 2022).
 The hypothesis that entrepreneurial opportunities positively affect MBIC has a strong basis in innovation management theory and practice (Hanaysha et al., 2022; Lam et al., 2021).
 Based on this, the following hypothesis was proposed: